JaimeArboleda/course_data_engineering/week_1_basics_n_setup/SOLUTION.md

-# Commands and SQL queries for completing the assignments
+# Commands and SQL queries for completing the first part of assignment

 ```bash
 docker build --help | grep Write